 If you’re already using Feedly mobile app

 Just close the Feedly app, and run again.
-You’ll see all changes in place.
+You’ll see all the changes in place.

 Secrets 3: While using Feedly